 One of the men in the old-time music hall was a comedian Leon Cortez he always struck me as an example of what a dirty old man was.

-Later Mike Pickworth changed his name to Mike Hurst and went on to become a Pop Star.
+Later Mike Pickworth changed his name to Mike Hurst and went on to become as I said previously a Pop Star.

 After this Mike went on to become a very successful record producer with the likes of Cat Stephens and various rock bands.
 I gotta be honest I glad that he did well in the music world, the world that he was cut out for.